sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Events and Listners.md

 {% endhighlight %}

 You can see above we have two way of defining Event and listeners.
-There can be n number of events and n number of listerns.
+There can be n number of events and n number of listeners.
 Whenever a event is published all registered event are notified and based on matching type of Event class they are executed.

 In the new example we have some points.
-1. @EventListener replaces the ApplicationListner way of implementation, here within single class you can have n number of listerns.
+1. @EventListener replaces the ApplicationListner way of implementation, here within single class you can have n number of listeners.
 2. @EventListener methods can return other event object and they will be automatically published.
 3. @Asyn runs the method in a new thread in a nonblocking way.
-4. Condition uses SPel with this method will be called only when the inner condition setisfies.
+4. Condition uses SPel with this method will be called only when the inner condition satisfies.